jxmot/markdown-hitcounter/README.md

 **`<img src="http://[your-server]/[some-folder]/mdcount.php?id=My_Repo">`**

+The resulting file will be `logs/my_repo_count.log`.

-**NOTE:** Replace any spaces with an underscore.
+**NOTE:** Replace any spaces with an underscore or hyphen.
 The incoming IDs and those in the `counters.json` file can be mixed case because they are converted to lower case before they're checked.

 ## Things that Trigger the Counter